THE SLUGGARDS

 I said the parking lot was empty.
 It was.
 Like everybody else who shopped at Krause’s I left my car a good half mile away.
 Who, after all, in his right mind was going to park in the Krause Guitar Store lot?
 For Christ’s sake, there was a Sluggard in there!

-The Sluggard sat, day in and day out, on a ratty couch inside, watching football on the TV, sipping beer, and munching corn chips next to the racks of Fender Squiers and Ibañez square-shouldered dreadnoughts.
+Elson's Sluggard sat, day in and day out, on a ratty couch inside, watching football on the TV, sipping beer, and munching corn chips next to the racks of Fender Squiers and Ibañez square-shouldered dreadnoughts.
 It must have been tough on Elson to have a Sluggard planted smack dab in the middle of his place of business.
 But, of course, there was no way to get him out of there.
-He’d sit there forever unless he got the urge to wander outside and crowd his way into somebody’s car.
-They do that from time to time.
+He’d sit there forever unless he got the urge to wander outside and crowd his way into someone's car for a ride home with them.
+Sluggards do that from time to time.
 No one knows why.

 Now, I’m not knocking him.
 The debt we all owe him makes that something I just wouldn’t do.
 And Chet Atkins himself wasn’t so good that he could go around criticizing other guitarists, however bad they were--not and get away with it for long.
-Nevertheless, understanding the minds and the musical shortcomings of Guitarros was the key to emancipating humanity from the globally pandemic annoyance of the Sluggards.
-To achieve liberation, you had to first understand Guitarros and subsequently make a practical application of that knowledge so you could force the Sluggards to do what you wanted them to do.
+The debt we owe this particular Guitarro is for giving us a way to force the Sluggards to do what we want them to do.

 Guitar playing is a guy thing.
 Oh, I know there are some great female players.
 You don’t have to list them all for me.
 It makes no difference.
 It’s still a guy thing just the way anything a Sluggard does is a guy thing.
 Anything.
 I’ll get no argument with that last bit anyway.